 Contaminated vegetables and fruits can carry a variety of organisms and parasites, depending on where they were grown and how they were processed, the CDC says.

 The first and foremost suspect "gadget" in the kitchen is the human hand.
 Too often, people don't wash their hands before preparing food.
-More frequently, people don't wash their hands between handling potentially contaminated foods such as meat and other less-likely-to-be-contaminated foods such as vegetables.
+More often, people don't wash their hands between handling possibly contaminated foods like meat and other foods that are less likely to be contaminated like vegetables.
 This "cross-contamination" is a leading cause of foodborne disease, the CDC says.

-Countertops; most people use their countertops not only for food preparation, but also for potentially contaminated items, such as grocery bags, mail or household objects
+Countertops.
+Most people use their countertops not only for food preparation, but also for possibly contaminated items like grocery bags, mail, or household objects

 Dishrags, towels, sponges, and scrubbers

-Complex appliances, such as food processors, blenders, and eggbeaters
+Complex appliances like food processors, blenders, and eggbeaters

 Many people believe that if it appears clean, it's safe.
-A kitchen can look perfectly clean, yet be contaminated with a host of disease-causing organisms.
-Cleaning and disinfecting are two different processes.
-Cleaning removes grease, food residues, and dirt, as well as a large number of bacteria, but cleaning may also spread other bacteria around.
-Disinfecting kills organisms (bacteria, virus and parasites).
+A kitchen can look perfectly clean, yet be contaminated with a lot of organisms that cause diseases.
+Cleaning and disinfecting are 2 different processes.
+Cleaning removes grease, food residues, and dirt, as well as a large number of bacteria.
+But cleaning may also spread other bacteria around.
+Disinfecting kills organisms (bacteria, virus, and parasites).

 Disinfectants and sanitizers are widely available as liquids, sprays, or wipes.
 Any of these works well, killing almost all the bacteria and viruses.
-You can also make your own inexpensive disinfectant by adding one tablespoon liquid chlorine bleach to one gallon of water.
-Store the solution in a spray bottle and make a new solution every 2 to 3 days.
+You can also make your own inexpensive disinfectant by adding 1tablespoon liquid chlorine bleach to 1gallon of water.
+Store the solution in a spray bottle and make a new solution every 2 days to 3 days.

-You should clean thoroughly before you disinfect, because a buildup of food or grease will not allow the disinfectant to penetrate.
+You should clean thoroughly before you disinfect.
+Buildup of food or grease will not allow the disinfectant to penetrate.